Azure-Samples/ms-identity-java-spring-tutorial/3-Authorization-II/groups/README.md

 Open the `src\main\resources\application.yml` file.

 1. Find the key `Enter_Your_Tenant_ID_Here` and replace the existing value with your Azure AD tenant ID.
-2. Find the key `Enter_Your_Client_ID_Here` and replace the existing value with the application ID (clientId) of `java-servlet-webapp-groups` app copied from the Azure portal.
+2. Find the key `Enter_Your_Client_ID_Here` and replace the existing value with the application ID (clientId) of `java-spring-webapp-groups` app copied from the Azure portal.
-3. Find the key `Enter_Your_Client_Secret_Here` and replace the existing value with the key you saved during the creation of `java-servlet-webapp-groups` copied from the Azure portal.
+3. Find the key `Enter_Your_Client_Secret_Here` and replace the existing value with the key you saved during the creation of `java-spring-webapp-groups` copied from the Azure portal.
 4. Find the key `Enter_Your_Admin_Group_ID_Here` and replace the existing value with objectId of your **AdminGroup**.
 5. Find the key `Enter_Your_User_Group_ID_Here` and replace the existing value with the objectId of your **UserGroup**